 b.
 You delete the object permanently.
 This deletes the physical object and all links to the object are removed from all views.

-● You use (Add to Favorites) to add the current object to your favorites and store it in a freely definable hierarchical tree structure.
+You use This graphic is explained in the accompanying text (Add to Favorites) to add the current object to your favorites and store it in a freely definable hierarchical tree structure.
 You can create a new folder for your new favorite.

-● You use (Refresh) to refresh the list of objects in the current view.
+You use This graphic is explained in the accompanying text (Refresh) to refresh the list of objects in the current view.

-● You use (Display Properties) to display additional properties for the object, such as the creation date or the object type.
+You use This graphic is explained in the accompanying text (Display Properties) to display additional properties for the object, such as the creation date or the object type.

-● You use (Display Object Name As) to display the name of the object using the description and/or the technical name.
+You use This graphic is explained in the accompanying text (Display Object Name As) to display the name of the object using the description and/or the technical name.
 In the case of objects without technical names, the description is displayed (often the case for folders and workbooks).

 Some of these single functions are not available for all object types.
 If they are not available, the symbol is grayed out.